rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/manage-clusters/manage-cluster-templates.md

 ## RKE2 Cluster Template

 The example repository for an RKE2 cluster template is [here](https://github.com/rancher/cluster-template-examples).
-As of Rancher v2.6.0, we provide an RKE2 cluster template and may add more in the future.

 ## Adding a Cluster Template to Rancher